 The staff at Help Me Stop have all had problems with drugs or alcohol in the past, so we know first-hand how easy it is for your drinking and use of drugs to get out of hand.
 Equally we know, as psychotherapists, and through life experience how to beat it.
 As one of our former clients says we have a programme that helps you deal with your drug and alcohol issues and “deal with real life on life’s terms”.

 Help Me Stop offers a free assessment, which we can do face to face or online.
 We also offer range of effective, intensive face to face and online programmes to address alcohol and drug use.
-Call us now on 0208 191 9174 or jump onto Live Chat/email us directly at https://helpmestop.org.uk/contact-us
+Call us now on 0208 191 9191 or jump onto Live Chat/ contact us here.

 Chris Cordell is Help Me Stop’s General Manager and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and the Federation of Drug and Alcohol Professionals.